 Every parent / guardian is automatically a member.
 All other members of committee are open to whoever wishes to help.
-We have parents who specifically help just at the Christmas Fayre, others who help at the Fun Run or Easter Parade and some 'treasures' who help out all the year round.
 Apart from money raised, (over £5000 in an average year), the P.T.F.A. fulfils its primary role by demonstrating to the children the partnership between school and home.